 Swimming Pools and Spas

 All swimming pools and spas in private residences, hotels and motels in Victoria must have safety barriers in accordance with the Building Regulations 2006 (the Regulations) and Australian Standard 1926[CC1] (Standard CC1).

-Young children near any of the above require adult supervision at all times.
+Young children near any swimming pools, spas, dams or tanks require adult supervision at all times.

 Council building inspectors carry out random inspections to ensure that swimming pools are provided with barriers to resist a young child's unsupervised access.
-A barrier can be a fence, wall, gate, screen, and locks, latches or other devices to doors, gates and windows.
-The Municipal Building Surveyor has authority under legislation and by delegation of Council to act against people who fail to comply with the regulation's.
-Penalties may apply.
+A safety barrier can be a fence, wall, gate, screen or door and includes windows, locks, latches, hinges and other devices attached to them.

-A building and planning permit may also be required when installing swimming pools and pool fences.
+A building permit must be obtained when installing swimming pools/spas and swimming pool/spa safety barrier.

-For more information on swimming pools and spas visit The Building Commission Website.
+For more information on swimming pools and spas, go to the Victorian Building Authority website.